rebecca-hh-rosen/NGO_Net/README.md

 # NGO_Network

-NGO Network is a project intendid to reduce the labor of NGOs seeking out each other, as well as individuals seeking out NGOs.
+NGO Network is a project intended to reduce the labor of NGOs seeking out each other, as well as individuals seeking out NGOs.
 Unlike other connections, NGO Network allows users to look though a database of international, UN-affiliated NGOs and generate novel recommendations.
-This generates mroe tangential relationship by providing a similarity score determiend by overlap across 12 different features.
+This algorithm generates a more sources of relationship by providing a similarity score that determiend by overlap across 12 different features.

-How you can use NGO Network:
+The data on nearly 12,000 NGOs were scraped from a public website, at <https://esango.un.org/civilsociety/login.do>.
+Please reach out to me regarding more information on how I conducted the scrape.

-ngo_script.py initiates a call and response to the user - You will be asked to fill out desired aspects of NGOs that are stored in the dataframe including: age of NGO, language spoken, country of activity and if you'd like to be strict about all features being present in the search.
+**How you can use NGO Network:** ngo_script.py initiates a call and response to the user - You will be asked to fill out desired aspects of NGOs that are stored in the dataframe including: age of NGO, language spoken, country of activity and if you'd like to be strict about all features being present in the search.